 Did you know UNT is a Bee Campus USA affiliate?
-The UNT Bee Campus USA Committee, composed of students, staff, and faculty, serves to create events and programming that educate our community about the benefits of pollinators to our ecosystem and lives.
-UNT is dedicated to providing habitats for pollinators and educating the community about the importance of pollinators to healthy ecosystems.
+The UNT Bee Campus USA Committee, composed of students, staff, and faculty, is dedicated to providing habitats for pollinators and educating the community about the importance of pollinators in our everyday lives.
 These commitments have earned UNT the honor of being named the 1st Bee Campus USA institution in Texas and the 12th in the nation!
-Support for UNT's Bee Campus USA pollinator initiatives comes from the We Mean Green Fund which is funded by the UNT student body.

 ![]() |